 White Bean Soup is the ultimate comfort food.
-Creamy, thick, and loaded with veggies, it gets its creamy texture from blended beans—no dairy required!
+Creamy, thick, and loaded with veggies, it gets its creamy texture from blended beans with no dairy required!

 White Bean Soup is in the pot and ready to be enjoyed!

-Love creamy soups like Potato Soup, Creamy Vegetable Soup, and Broccoli Cheddar Soup?
-This is the lighter swap—just as thick, creamy, and packed with veggies, but without any heavy cream or cheese.
+I’m a little obsessed with creamy soups like Potato Soup, Creamy Vegetable Soup, and Broccoli Cheddar Soup.
+But every now and then, I want something just as satisfying without feeling quite as heavy.
+That’s where this recipe comes in.
+It’s the lighter swap, still thick, creamy, and loaded with veggies, but made without any cream or cheese.

 All the ingredients for this recipe are prepped and ready for easy assembly, including broth, beans, paste, oil, garlic, veggies, seasonings, and pesto.